wazuh/wazuh-documentation/source/installation-guide/basic/index.rst

 - ``Unattended``: Automated installation.
 Requires the initial input of the information needed to accomplish the process using a script.

 - ``Step by step``: Manual installation.
-Each step has a description which helps to understand the process.
+Includes a detailed description of every step of the installation process.

 +---------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |                                                   | All-in-one deployment                                                                                                                                          | Distributed deployment                                                                                                                                                                                                     |